 An investigative laboratory course that emphasizes experimental design, modern experimental techniques and instrumentation, analysis and interpretation of data, and written and oral presentation.
 The course consists of three multi-week project modules designed to illustrate investigative approaches at different levels of biological organization-molecular/cellular, organismal/physiology, and population/ecosystem.
 There is an emphasis on independent and cooperative laboratory/field work, and on writing and speaking in the sciences.
-One two-hour recitation/discussion and three-hour lab period per week.
+Two 3-hour meetings per week.
 Must be taken on the letter-grade basis.